johnmackintosh/tidy-scotland-census/README.md

 ### Notes
 Originally I stripped out rows where the value field had `"-"`, but I was concerned that this might mean some missing results in the final tidied data.
 So, I copied the value column, which is currently a character vector, replaced the `"-"` with `NA`, and converted to `numeric`
-Finally, I added the abbreviated code from each dataset (usually 5 or 6 characters) for easy filtering once the data is combined into a single table.
+Finally, I added the abbreviated code from each dataset (usually 5 or 6 characters) for easy filtering if multiple data sets are combined into a single table.

 ### TO DO
-- join to higher areas for easier filtering?
+- [ ] join to higher areas for easier filtering?
 - [x] write out as parquet files
 - [x] create and add to duckdb